Pritanu07/NTU-SCTP-GROUP2/readme2.md

 git clone https://name-of-the-repository-link

-For example, if we want to download a project from GitHub, all we need to do is click on the green button (clone or download), copy the URL in the box and paste it after the git clone command that I've shown right above.
+If we want to download a project from GitHub, all we need to do is click on the green button (clone or download), copy the URL in the box and paste it after the git clone command that I've shown right above.
 This will make a copy of the project to your local workspace so you can start working with it.

 Git branch